exeto-archive/fullrss/README.md

 Type: `string`
 Default: `false`

 The choice of the elements of the article.
 If you do not specify, the receipt of the full text will be made via Readability.
-Multiple selection using `&&`.
 Parsing rules, see [cheerio](https://github.com/cheeriojs/cheerio).

 ##### dropElements

 Type: `string`
 Default: `false`

 To exclude the elements.
-Multiple selection using `&&`.
 Parsing rules, see [cheerio](https://github.com/cheeriojs/cheerio).

 ##### max